Transaction Processing

 Signature Validation and Decryption Steps

-2. Decrypt the securedPayload using their private key.
+2. If valid decrypt the securePayload using their private key.

-5. Send the payment instrument and mapping data for payment processing.
+5. Merchant, Distributor, or Technical Integrator to send the payment instrument and mapping data for payment processing.

 Key and Certificate Exchange

-As part of onboarding, the Merchant will provide a self-signed RSA Certificate (2048 bits, SHA256) and share its public key in PEM format.
-This certificate is used to validate signatures and decrypt the encrypted payload from the Merchant JavaScript SDK and Merchant B2B API.
+As part of onboarding; Merchant will provide a self-signed RSA Certificate with 2048 bits and SHA256 and share its public key in PEM format below or through one of the options listed below.
+This certificate will be used to validate the signature and decrypt the encrypted payload returned by the:

-• Option 1: Share the public key (.pem) file via secure email to [email protected]
+• Option 1: Share the public key (.pem) format file via secure email to your Paze Implementation Manager

-• Option 2: Share the well-known URL containing the key.
+• Option 2: Share the well-known URL with key

-• Option 3: Include the public key within the Merchant Setup Form.
+• Option 3: Share within the Merchant Setup Form.